browserstack/csharp-appium-app-browserstack/README.md

 - Set the device and OS version

 - Ensure that `browserstack.local` capability is set to `true`.
-Within the test script, there is code snippet that automatically starts and stops Local Testing connection using BrowserStack’s CSharp binding for BrowserStack Local.
+Within the test script, there is code snippet that automatically establishes Local Testing connection to BrowserStack servers using BrowserStack’s CSharp binding for BrowserStack Local.

 - If you have uploaded your own app update the test case